Bhanu1776/Bhanu1776/README.md

 ![](https://komarev.com/ghpvc/?username=Bhanu1776&color=EE3F86)

-I'm Bhanu Sunka, A 3rd Year undergraduate student pursuing B.Tech from Xaviers Institute of Engineering, Mumbai_University.
+I'm Bhanu Sunka, A Final Year undergraduate student pursuing B.Tech from Xavier's Institute of Engineering, Mumbai University.
 A budding Developer who is obsessed with the idea of improving himself and wants a platform to grow and excel bulb...
 I love to explore new technologies and leverage them to solve real-life problems.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.

 <img align="right" alt="Stats" height= "140" width= "450" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Bhanu1776&layout=compact&theme=aura&repo=github-readme-stats" />